catseye/Robin/doc/Rationale.md

 as defined there, and thus can base their analysis on the semantics of that macro without caring about its definition, or that its definition contains `eval`.

+So the basic saving grace here is this: we can *define* the forms of the language using macros without necessarily *implementing* them using `macro`.
+As long as the implementation's behaviour matches what the `macro` version specifies, it's compatible behaviour and thus an allowable implementation.

 No variable numbers of parameters
 ---------------------------------